ianrothmann/inertia-laravel-app-service/README.md

-# RocketLaravelAppFramework
+# Rocket Inertia and Laravel App Framework Service
-RocketFramework for Vue Laravel Helpers.
+RocketFramework for Inertia and Laravel.

 ## Installation